 The answer, as is often the case in MBA admissions, is…it depends.

 FACT: The chances of gaining acceptance decrease as the rounds progress.
-This means that acceptance rates during R3 are generally lower than during R1 and R2.
+This means that acceptance rates in R3 are generally lower than in R1 and R2.
 Similarly, grants and scholarships are harder to come by later in the admissions game.

 Now, this doesn’t mean that you shouldn’t apply.
-Your chances of acceptance will be zero if you don’t apply.
-They are greater than zero (even if not much greater) if you do apply.
+Your chances of acceptance are obviously zero if you don’t apply.
+They are greater than zero (even if not much greater) if you do.

 4 Reasons Why You Should Apply R3: